88-degrees/Book-of-Changes/e6b6a3huan.md

 > Matching Line in Adjacent Hexagram: [60.1](e88a82jie.md#60.1)

 Line 2 is strong, but in an even place.
 That place is, indeed, the central, but the attribute of the lower trigram **Kǎn ☵** is peril.
 These conditions indicate evil, and action will be dangerous; but the subject of 2 looks to 1 below him, and takes shelter in union with its subject.
-Since the commentary of [Guǎnzǐ](https://en.wikipedia.org/wiki/Guanzi_(text)), this has been the interpretation of the line.
+Since the commentary of [Guǎn Zǐ](https://en.wikipedia.org/wiki/Guanzi_(text)), this has been the interpretation of the line.

 > **䷺** changing to [**䷓**](e8a782guan.md)